atulsingh369/To-Do-List/README.md

 <h3> https://atulsingh369.github.io/To-Do-List/ </h3>

-<h5> Delete the garbage values stored in task before using it. </h5>
+<h5> Delete the garbage values stored in local Storage before using it. </h5>